top of page

 Tips for keeping your tulips fresh:

-If you’re saving your tulips for a later date, we recommend choosing flowers that are still closed, attached to the bulbs, and just beginning to show color.
-Wrap them in paper with the bulbs on, and store them vertically in a cool, dark place—a fridge works well, especially away from produce.
-You can also trim the stems and store them in water in the fridge if you’d prefer a ready-to-enjoy bouquet.
+If you’re saving your tulips for later, choose flowers that are still closed, attached to the bulbs, and just beginning to show color.
+Wrap them in paper with the bulbs on and store them upright in a cool, dark place—a refrigerator works well (keep them away from produce).

 Wondering about the bulbs?

-You’re welcome to take them with you!
-While they’re not likely to bloom for a few years, planting them can be a sweet little project.
-The bulbs will send up green foliage, and though they may not flower right away, they’re still a reminder of your time in the tulip field—and a promise of beauty to come.
+You’re welcome to take them home!
+While they may not bloom again next year, planting them can be a fun little project.
+You'll see green growth and eventually see blooms again, giving you a reminder of your time in the tulip field—and a promise of beauty to come.

-We can’t wait to welcome you to the farm.
+We can’t wait to welcome you.
 Come for the tulips, stay to connect, and leave with your hands full of color.

 With heart,